 Why should I hire attorney Manley for my domestic violence case?

 Even if you know you did nothing wrong, the police, the prosecutor, the judge and the jury might see things differently.
 You don't have to confront such a difficult ordeal on your own.
 Talk to an experienced Michigan domestic violence lawyer today.

-Criminal defense attorney Michael P. Manley has defended clients charged with domestic violence throughout Central Michigan.
-He understands how the legal system works and he has the case results to prove it.
+The criminal defense attorneys at Manley & Manley have defended clients charged with domestic violence throughout Central Michigan.
+We understand how the legal system works and we have the case results to prove it.
 Schedule a free case evaluation today.
 Call (810) 238-0500.